bbauska/W3Cx-3of5/README.md

 3. Welcome to our <i>nice film</i>
 ```

-The displayed text can span multiple lines, but blank lines are not allowed, as they would be interpreted as a separator:
+<p>The displayed text can span multiple lines, but blank lines are not allowed, as they would be interpreted as a separator:</p>

 ```
 1. 00:01:57.083 --> 00:02:00.000
 2.  <p>You're a fool for traveling alone</p>